-- Option 3(a): Comprehensive regenerationredevelopment: as a standalone estate redevelopment1 the estates would be comprehensively redeveloped and, in accordance with planning requirements, the differentials in levels between the three land ownerships would be addressed.
-This would involve substantial engineering costs; - Option 3(b): Comprehensive regenerationredevelopment as a: standalone estate redevelopment 1/4 in order to test the costs and benefits of the alternative options, a variation of Option 3(a) has also been developed, which assumes the existing levels are maintained.
-This option is based on a modest infrastructure budget; and - Option 4: Comprehensive regenerationredevelopment as part of a : wider Earl's Court redevelopment masterplan under this option, redevelopment would be undertaken of the combined LBHF, CapCo and TfL land, as part of the comprehensive redevelopment of the Opportunity Area.
+- Option 3(a): Comprehensive redevelopment: standalone estate redevelopment the estates would be comprehensively redeveloped and, in accordance with planning requirements, the differentials in levels between the three land ownerships would be addressed.
+This would involve substantial engineering costs; - Option 3(b): Comprehensive redevelopment as a standalone estate redevelopment in order to test the costs and benefits of the alternative options, a variation of Option 3(a) has also been developed, which assumes the existing levels are maintained.
+This option is based on a modest infrastructure budget; and - Option 4: Comprehensive redevelopment as part of a wider Earl's Court redevelopment masterplan - under this option, redevelopment would be undertaken of the combined LBHF, CapCo and TfL land, as part of the comprehensive redevelopment of the Opportunity Area.